-An internationally recognised estuaries and wetlands expert specialising in field, laboratory and numerical modelling studies related to estuarine dynamics and wetland hydrology.
+Jamie is an internationally recognised estuaries and wetlands expert specialising in field, laboratory and numerical modelling studies related to estuarine dynamics and wetland hydrology.
+Having previously been a Project Engineer at WRL, Jamie has recently completed a PhD on biophysical linkages in estuaries, and is now a Research Associate.

-Jamie has been a Project Engineer at WRL for the past 6 years.
-He holds a Bachelor of Engineering degree in Civil Engineering (First Class Honours) and a Masters in Engineering Science from UNSW Australia.
+He holds a Bachelor of Engineering degree in Civil Engineering (First Class Honours) and a Masters in Engineering Science from UNSW Sydney.
 He was born and raised in the Manning Valley, where his family operates a fourth generation oyster farming business on the Manning River.

 - 2015: Winner Green Globe Awards - Big Swamp Recovery: Evidence Supporting Innovation